OpenWonderLabs/SwitchBotAPI/README.md

  -  Plug Mini (US)
  -  Plug Mini (JP)
  -  Lock
- -  Meter Plus (JP) (MUST enable Cloud Services on SwitchBot app first)
+ -  Meter Plus (JP)
- -  Meter Plus (US) (MUST enable Cloud Services on SwitchBot app first)
+ -  Meter Plus (US)
  -  Robot Vacuum Cleaner S1
  -  Robot Vacuum Cleaner S1 Plus
- -  Keypad (MUST enable Cloud Services on SwitchBot app first)
+ -  Keypad
- -  Keypad Touch (MUST enable Cloud Services on SwitchBot app first)
+ -  Keypad Touch
  -  Ceiling Light
  -  Ceiling Light Pro
- -  Blind Tilt (MUST enable Cloud Services on SwitchBot app first)
+ -  Blind Tilt
- -  `new` Hub 2
+ -  Hub 2
- -  `new` Outdoor Meter
+ -  Outdoor Meter
+ -  `new` Battery Circulator Fan
+ -  `new` Curtain 3

 Virtual infrared remote devices refer to virtual devices that are used to simulate infrared signals of a home appliance remote control.
 A SwitchBot Hub Plus, Hub Mini, Hub 2, or Ceiling Light is required in order to be able to create these virtual devices within the app.
 The types of appliances supported include,
  -  Air Conditioner